 He found himself at the center of investigations from two independent federal law enforcement agencies after attempting to kill someone using resources and connections made through a darkweb market, further reinforcing the belief that very few legitimate weapons vendors exist on the darkweb.

-Nearly all the stories about murder-for-hire that involve the darkweb end in arrest.
+stories about murder-for-hire that involve the darkweb end in arrest.

 According to the criminal complaint, Budi first made contact with an an HSI undercover agent (UCA) on an undisclosed hidden service in April 2018.
 HSI Special Agent Christopher Nasca wrote that “disclosure of the name of the site would potentially alert users to the fact that law enforcement action is being taken against the site, potentially provoking users to notify other users of law enforcement action, flee, and/or destroy evidence.”
 SA Nasca described the market as a “marketplace and forum” where users could create listings for “illegal products, including drugs, counterfeit goods, and weapons.”